abdullahselek/MergerPy/README.rst

 Introduction
 ============

 This library provides a fast text concatenation from files.
-It works with Python versions from 2.7+ and Python 3.
+It works with Python versions from Python 3.x.
 The main aim to create this library is to create new passwords from given files which contain tokens.
 Then you can use `btcrecover <https://github.com/gurnec/btcrecover>`_ to get your password back.